wireless-road/detector/README.md

 #### RTSP Example

-As another example, the follow command allows you to see target detection in realtime:
+As another example, the follow command allows you to see object detection in realtime:
 ```
 ./detector -r -u 192.168.1.85 -t 0 -w -640 -h -480
 ```